Taeeun-Kim/The_Wellbething/README.md

 # The Wellbething

+Team project of Information visualization module at TU Dresden University.
 A smart device that tells you if you've consumed more than the recommended amount of water per day.

 ### Used tools and techniques